Meet the PA Maker: Mark & Val Wines

 We’ve been blessed, we’re doing great.
 I’d love to build up to the point where I’m making a couple hundred bottles at a time.
 I’d like to look into an urban winery.
 I want a small building where I can make the wine in the back and have a tasting room in the front.
 No food, just a focus on the wine, maybe with some entertainment now and then, like jazz night and spoken-word night.
 It would be my way of supporting the community.

 For more info on Mark & Val Wines, check out its Facebook page, and visit them at Penn Street Market every Saturday from 11 a.m. to 3 p.m.
-They’ve also opened a small tasting room, which holds hours by appointment and on Saturdays and Sundays from 4 to 9 p.m.
+They’ve also opened a small tasting room, which holds hours by appointment, Thursdays through Sundays from 4 to 9 p.m.

 Penn Street Market is located at 380 W. Market St. in York, PA.
 Mark & Val Wines tasting room is located at 1205 E. Philadelphia St. in York, PA.